Mangu/AzureIoTHandsOnLabs/Module2b/readme.md

 ![ArduinoInstall2](/images/m2bArduino2.png)![ArduinoInstall2](/images/m2bArduino3.png)

-(Note:  Install USB driver is important as weíll use this driver to communicate with the device and deploy code to it.)
+(Note:  Install USB driver is important as we‚Äôll use this driver to communicate with the device and deploy code to it.)

 ##### Familiarize ourselves with the Arduino IDE and install DHT libraries

 1.)
 Launch the Arduino Desktop App.
-Upon launching you will be presented an empty project called a ìsketchî.
+Upon launching you will be presented an empty project called a ‚Äúsketch‚Äù.

 ![ArduinoIDE](/images/m2bArduino4.png)

 2.)
 Connect the Arduino device to the workstation with the USB cable.
 (Note: the Arduino device can get power via either USB or an external power supply.
-For the purposes of this workshop weíll be getting power via USB)
+For the purposes of this workshop we‚Äôll be getting power via USB)

 3.)
 In the Arduino IDE you must select your device as your deployment target.
 Do this from the Tools -> Port menu:

 ![ArduinoIDE](/images/m2bArduino5.png)

 4.)
 Now that the device is setup in the IDE, you can open and deploy a sample sketch.
-From the File -> Examples -> Basic menu open the ìBlinkî sketch.
+From the File -> Examples -> Basic menu open the ‚ÄúBlink‚Äù sketch.

 ![ArduinoIDE](/images/m2bArduino6.png)